ayan4m1/atlas-map/README.md

 # ATLAS Map

-This project provides one half of a simple and flexible system for displaying a [slippy map](https://en.wikipedia.org/wiki/Tiled_web_map) of an [ATLAS](http://playatlas.com) server grid.
+This project provides one half of a system for displaying a [slippy map](https://en.wikipedia.org/wiki/Tiled_web_map) of an [ATLAS](http://playatlas.com) server grid.
 Its companion project is [ATLAS Tile Server](https://github.com/ayan4m1/atlas-tile-server).

 This project requires Node.js version 10 or greater.